Working to make government more effective

 Who is the deputy prime minister?

-In recent years, the role of acting as a de facto deputy to the prime minister has sometimes held the title of deputy prime minister, but at other times been given the title of first secretary of state or chancellor of the Duchy of Lancaster (CDL).
+However, British prime ministers have sometimes chosen to ask another minister to act as their informal deputy.
+This de facto deputy has sometimes been given the honorific title ‘deputy prime minister’ but at other times has been the first secretary of state or the chancellor of the Duchy of Lancaster.

 What is the difference between deputy prime minister and first secretary of state?

-The first secretary of state title formally means that the holder ranks below the prime minister but is more senior than other secretaries of state.
-It confers no automatic rights or responsibilities and can, though not always, coincide with a role deputising for the prime minister.
+The title of first secretary of state is used to indicate that the holder ranks below the prime minister but is more senior than other secretaries of state.
+It confers no automatic rights or responsibilities but can, though not always, coincide with a role deputising for the prime minister.
+As the most senior secretary of state, the first secretary will sit closest to the prime minister around the cabinet table.

 There can also be a second or third secretary of state, but usually this informal rank is inferred from their position in the cabinet hierarchy rather than a title provided to them.

 The title of deputy prime minister similarly confers no automatic rights and responsibilities.
-Its use has usually been either to give a title to the leader of a party in coalition with the prime minister’s party (Clement Attlee held the title during WW2 and Nick Clegg held the title during the 2010-15 coalition government).
-But the title is also sometimes used to convey a seniority above first secretary of state, either because a prime minister wishes to convey that a particular minister is being empowered or, more usually, because a particular minister has insisted on the title.
-It can sometimes be combined with a role deputising for the prime minister – in PMQs, cabinet committees or elsewhere, but not always.
+It is usually used either to give a title to the leader of the second party in a coalition government or to convey a seniority above the first secretary of state, either because a prime minister wishes to empower a particular minister or, more usually, because a particular minister has insisted on the title.
+The deputy prime minister may actually deputise for the prime minister – at PMQs, on cabinet committees or elsewhere – but this is not guaranteed.

-How do other ministers deputise for the prime minister?
+How do ministers deputise for the prime minister?

-Unlike in the US, there are no formal rules for what to do if a prime minister is ill or incapacitated.
-Another cabinet member would usually be expected to take on some of the PM’s responsibilities.
-In 2020, when then-prime minister Boris Johnson went into intensive care while suffering from Covid-19 in April 2020, it was then-first secretary of state Dominic Raab who took on his day-to-day responsibilities.
-17 https://www.bbc.co.uk/news/uk-politics-52193461
+Finally, when a prime minister is ill or incapacitated, another cabinet minister would usually be expected to take on some of the PM’s responsibilities.
+Unlike the US, however, there are no formal rules that govern this handover of power.
+In 2020, when then-prime minister Boris Johnson went into intensive care while suffering from Covid-19, it was then-first secretary of state Dominic Raab who took on his day-to-day responsibilities.
+20 Barnes P, ‘Coronavirus: Who’s in charge if the PM is ill?’, BBC News, 15 April 2020, www.bbc.co.uk/news/uk-politics-52193461

 If a prime minister died in office, would the deputy prime minister take over?